Malix-Labs/awesome_atomic/README.md

 - [SnowflakeOS](https://snowflakeos.org/) - A [NixOS](https://nixos.org/) based Linux distribution focused on beginner friendliness and ease of use.
 - [Guix System](https://guix.gnu.org/) - a Linux distribution based on the Guix package manager based on Nix
 - [RDE](http://trop.in/rde/) - Developer and power user friendly GNU/Linux distribution based on GNU Guix functional package manager
-- [EndlessOS](https://endlessos.com/home/) - A Debian derivative distribution with a read-only root filesystem managed by OSTree and Flatpak for application delivery and update
+- [EndlessOS](https://endlessos.com/home/) - A Debian derivative distribution with a read-only root filesystem managed by OSTree, and is Flatpak-only for application delivery and update.
+One of the easiest (but constraining) linux distribution
 - [ChromiumOS](https://www.chromium.org/chromium-os/chromiumos-design-docs/filesystem-autoupdate/) - Good design document on how Chromium implements its autoupdate mechanism
   - [ChromeOS Flex](https://chromeenterprise.google/os/chromeosflex/) - the cloud-first, fast, easy-to-manage, and secure Chrome OS for PCs and Macs.
 - [rlxos](https://rlxos.dev/) - A immutable, independent general-purpose distribution with a primary focus on single file per application.